benmo009/duckiebot-parking/README.md

 Run a keyboard teleop node with `$ rosrun teleop_twist_keyboard teleop_twist_keyboard.py`

+If you would like to run the robot with all nodes set up for Apriltag Decoding, run `$ roslaunch robotics_project run.launch` and `$ roslaunch robotics_project apriltag.launch`

 ## Running Teleop Code on Real Robot
 Setup the `ROS_MASTER_URI` environment variable on the duckiebot and host computer so that they have the same ros master.